Rhineland: Geography

-To the west the area stretches to the borders with Luxembourg, Belgium and the Netherlands; on the eastern side it encompasses the towns and cities along the river and the Bergisches Land area up to the Westphalian (Siegerland) and Hessian regions.
+To the west the area stretches to the borders with Luxembourg, Belgium, and the Netherlands; on the eastern side, it encompasses the towns and cities along the river and the Bergisches Land area up to the Westphalian (Siegerland) and Hessian regions.
 Stretching down to the North Palatine Uplands in the south, this area, except for the Saarland, more or less corresponds with the modern use of the term.

 The southern and eastern parts are mainly hill country (Westerwald, Hunsrück, Siebengebirge, Taunus and Eifel), cut by river valleys, principally the Middle Rhine up to Bingen (or very rarely between the confluence with the Neckar and Cologne) and its Ahr, Moselle and Nahe tributaries.
 The border of the North German plain is marked by the lower Ruhr.
 In the south, the river cuts the Rhenish Massif.

 The area encompasses the western part of the Ruhr industrial region and the Cologne Lowland.
 Some of the larger cities in the Rhineland are Aachen, Bonn, Cologne, Duisburg, Düsseldorf, Essen, Koblenz, Krefeld, Leverkusen, Mainz, Mönchengladbach, Mülheim an der Ruhr, Oberhausen, Remscheid, Solingen, Trier and Wuppertal.

-Toponyms as well as local family names often trace back to the Frankish heritage.
-The lands on the western shore of the Rhine are strongly characterized by Roman influence, including viticulture.
+Toponyms as well as local family names often trace back to the Frankish heritage.The lands on the western shore of the Rhine are strongly characterized by Roman influence, including viticulture.
 In the core territories, large parts of the population are members of the Catholic Church.

 History

 Pre-Roman

-At the earliest historical period, the territories between the Ardennes and the Rhine were occupied by the Treveri, the Eburones and other Celtic tribes, who, however, were all more or less modified and influenced by their Germanic neighbors.
+At the earliest historical period, the territories between the Ardennes and the Rhine were occupied by the Treveri, the Eburones, and other Celtic tribes, who, however, were all more or less modified and influenced by their Germanic neighbors.
 On the East bank of the Rhine, between the Main and the Lahn, were the settlements of the Mattiaci, a branch of the Germanic Chatti, while farther to the north were the Usipetes and Tencteri.

-Roman and Frankish conquests
+Romans and Franks

 Julius Caesar conquered the Celtic tribes on the West bank, and Augustus established numerous fortified posts on the Rhine, but the Romans never succeeded in gaining a firm footing on the East bank.
 As the power of the Roman empire declined the Franks pushed forward along both banks of the Rhine, and by the end of the 5th century had conquered all the lands that had formerly been under Roman influence.
 By the 8th century, the Frankish dominion was firmly established in western Germania and northern Gaul.

 On the division of the Carolingian Empire at the Treaty of Verdun the part of the province to the east of the river fell to East Francia, while that to the west remained with the kingdom of Lotharingia.